1. Schoolhouse Floor Plan

-New modern flooring will be laid, consisting of structural particleboard sheet subfloors with 14 mm solid floorboards laid over the top.
+New modern flooring will be laid, consisting of structural particleboard sheet subfloors with 14 mm solid overlay boards over the top.
 The overlay board width will match the old but the species will probably be different.
 As far as I can determine the original flooring is Tallowwood, which has a Janka hardness rating of around 8.6.
 The new flooring will have a similar or higher rating.

 2. Most of the replacement boards for the lounge came from this room.

-The old oil heating vent was located under the window, cutting across several boards so that the short lengths of floor boards left against the wall were just cantilevered off the joist.
-The new HVAC vent seen here was placed in the same location so I'm going to relocate it against and parallel to the wall behind the camera.
+The old oil heating vent was located under the window, cutting across several boards such that the short lengths of floor boards left cantilevered off the wall joist were collapsing.
+The new HVAC vent seen here was placed in the same location so I'm going to relocate it against and parallel to the wall were I'm standing.

 3. Reverse angle.
 The HVAC floor vent will move from below the window to the corner with a 90 degree rotation

-Two of the original 2 x 6 inch joists were too twisted to keep and a third joist against the window wall was about an inch less deep and so under spec for the span and replaced as well, but then finding it difficult to level with the new joists in place I decided to replace another three joists that had sagged slightly.
+Two of the original 2 x 6 inch joists were too twisted to keep and a third joist against the window wall was about an inch less deep and so under spec for the span so was replaced as well.
+But then finding it difficult to level with the new joists in place I decided to replace another three joists that had sagged slightly.
 The six new joists are engineered LVL (laminated veneer lumber) 150 x 58 mm F17 (the same dimensions as the old solid hardwood) and are specified for single spanning the 3.6 metre width of the room (at 450 mm spacing).
 The joists around the fireplace were kept but additional support added and leveled.

 Green Glue tape was applied to the top of all joists and trimmers before the particleboard sheets were laid down.
 As well as not being as permanent as construction adhesive, the tape system made this one-man operation a lot easier.